Social Order Maintenance Act

 The ruling document described in the preceding paragraph shall specify the following information:

-1. The name, gender, date of birth, national ID number, occupation, permanent or current residency of the offender.
+1. The name, gender, date of birth, national ID number, occupation, and permanent or current residency of the offender.

 2. The content of the ruling.